Calendar effect: Causes

 Market prices are often subject to seasonal tendencies because the availability and demand for an item is not constant throughout the year.
 For example, natural gas prices often rise in the winter because that commodity is in demand as a heating fuel.
 In the summer, when the demand for heat is lower, prices typically fall.
 Transactions and prices for housing are higher in the summer than in the winter.

 A 2018 study in the Eurozone concluded that calendar effects are not abnormal, citing the increase in market values around the end of the month, when employees are paid.

 Arguments that calendar effects do not exist or are not significant

 According to the efficient-market hypothesis, the calendar anomalies should not exist because the existence of these anomalies should be already incorporated in the prices of securities.

 A study published in 2001 argued that there is no statistically significant evidence for calendar effects in the stock market, and that all such patterns are the result of data dredging.
 However, there are contradictory findings and there is an ongoing debate on behavioral economics versus rational choice theory.

-According to a study published in 2015, calendar affects are a result of financial trends and the business cycle, which affects investor psychology.
+According to a study published in 2015, calendar effects are a result of financial trends and the business cycle, which affects investor psychology.